codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 	caption="Quick start: Representation of a Product in Codefresh GitOps" max-width="60%"
 %}

+* Unified application management
+  Managing complex Argo CD applications across multiple Environments can be challenging.
+  By grouping similar Argo CD applications into a unit, Products allow you to also efficiently manage them cohesively.

+* Bridging applications and Environments
+  Products act as a bridge between applications and their respective Environments.
+By linking applications to Products, you can easily track their deployment across different environments, providing clarity and control over your deployment pipelines.

+* Effortless creation
+  As with Environments, creating a Product is equally straightforward.
+You can create Products from the UI, or declaratively through annotations in your application manifests.

+* Real-time insights with integrated views
+  The Products dashboard offers three distinct views - Pods, Git, and Features.
+These views provide real-time insights into the changes in the application repo, deployment details, code changes, and feature tracking.
+Whether you're a developer tracking the latest commits or a project manager monitoring feature releases, these integrated views offer valuable insights tailored to your role.

 We'll now take you through the key tasks and functionality, starting with Environments.